Managing Cisco Broadband Access Center

 The Cisco BAC administrator user interface is a web-based application for central management of the Cisco BAC system.
-You can use this system to:
+You can use this interface to:

-The Cisco BAC CLI is an IOS-like command-line interface that you use to configure and view the status of the DPE by using Telnet or SSH.
+The Cisco BAC CLI is an IOS-like command line interface which you use to configure as well as view the status of the DPE by using Telnet.
 The CLI supports built-in command help and command autocompletion.

-You can enable authentication of the CLI through a locally configured login and privileged passwords, or through a remote username and password for a TACACS+ service.
+You can enable authentication of the CLI through a locally configured login and enable passwords, or through a remote username and password for a TACACS+ service.

 To access the DPE CLI, open a Telnet session to port 2323 from a local or remote host.

 Accessing the DPE CLI from a Local Host

 To access the CLI from a local host, you can use: